Size: 2 MB

 The NCFA has had considerable success in lobbying to protect funding for and safeguard the infrastructure supporting the arts.
 Its work in this regard continues, particularly in light of the Public Service Reform plans.

-The NCFA has now identified four strategic areas of work as their priority over the next five years.
+The NCFA has four strategic areas of work.
 They are: a better evidence base for better policy on the arts; a more meaningful public conversation about the arts; building shared intention across the arts sector; and supporting the mutuality of the arts and education.